nobound/go-consistent/README.md

 # Go-Consistent

 The `go-consistent` module serves as an implementation of the consistent hashing algorithm in the Go programming language.
 This algorithm is widely recognized and found applications in various domains.

+Consistent hashing offers an effective solution to the challenge of rehashing by providing a mechanism to distribute the load evenly across a distributed system.
+This approach not only mitigates the need for frequent rehashing but also ensures that the distribution of data remains balanced even as nodes are added or removed from the system.

 For a comprehensive understanding of the consistent hashing algorithm and its practical implementations, additional insights can be obtained through a simple online search. (e.g., https://ably.com/blog/implementing-efficient-consistent-hashing)

 ## Usage